dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Dynamically select policies

-Extension methods are provided to add Polly-based handlers, for example, <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddPolicyHandler*>.
+Extension methods are provided to add Polly-based handlers, for example, <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddPolicyHandler%2A>.
 The following `AddPolicyHandler` overload inspects the request to decide which policy to apply:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet8)]